Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems

-Similarly, we can augment the equality $V_R = M_R^T U_R$ and show that We have $\norm{M}\leq L$ since unitary transformations preserve the maximal singular value.\\ Finally, when $U=X$, $V=Y$ (resp. $V=-Y$), $U_R=X_R$ and $V_R=Y_R$ (resp. $V_R = -Y_R$), we have $V_G=V_H$ and $U_G=U_H$.
-Therefore, $M$ is obtained as a unitary transformation of $M_R$, if $M_R$ was symmetric (resp. skew-symmetric), then, $M$ remains symmetric (resp. skew-symmetric). } \end{proof}
+We have $\norm{M}\leq L$ since unitary transformations $V_H^T$ and $V_G$ preserve the maximal singular value and that $E_{i,j}$ can only add zeros singular values.\\ Finally, when $U=X$, $V=Y$ (resp. $V=-Y$), $U_R=X_R$ and $V_R=Y_R$ (resp. $V_R = -Y_R$), we have $V_G=V_H$.
+Therefore, $M$ is obtained as a unitary transformation of $M_R$, in other words, if $M_R$ was symmetric (resp. skew-symmetric), then, $M$ remains symmetric (resp. skew-symmetric).} \end{proof}